ToshioCP/Gtk4-tutorial/gfm/sec19.md

 The signal "font-set" is emitted when the user selects a font.

 GtkFontChooser is an interface implemented by GtkFontButton.
-The function `gtk_font_chooser_get_font_desc` gets the PangoFontDescription of the currently-selected font.
+The function `gtk_font_chooser_get_font_desc` gets the PangoFontDescription of the currently selected font.

-Another function `gtk_font_chooser_get_font' returns a font name which includes family, style, weight and size.
+Another function `gtk_font_chooser_get_font` returns a font name which includes family, style, weight and size.
-I thought it might be applied to tfe editor.
+I thought it might be able to be applied to tfe editor.
 The font name can be used to the `font` property of GtkTextTag as it is.
 But it can't be used to the CSS without converting the string to fit.
 CSS is appropriate to change the font of entire text in all the buffers.